dwynedx/Project-1-Black-Jack-Game/Usman_Dwyne_Blackjack/README.txt

 2. Select Run Project.
 3. The main class is ca.sheridancollege.project.BlackjackApplication.

-RUN FROM A TERMINAL WITH ANT
-1. Open a terminal in this project folder.
-2. Run: ant clean jar
-3. Run: java -jar dist/Usman_Dwyne_Blackjack.jar

-RUN THE INCLUDED TESTS
-Compile the source and test folders, then run:
-- ca.sheridancollege.project.BlackjackModelTest
-- ca.sheridancollege.project.ScriptedGameDemo

 The model test checks deck size and order, ace values, bust boundaries, pair recognition, betting, splitting, and dealer behaviour.
 The scripted demo runs a repeatable full round that includes betting, splitting, hitting, standing,